-When you apply for a new policy, any medical conditions that you've experienced or had treatment for in the past five years will need to be declared.
-Each insurer will have its own view or policy on pre-existing medical conditions, but largely you can expect them to do one of three things:
+When you apply for a new policy, any medical conditions you've experienced or had treatment for in the past five years will need to be declared.
+Each insurer will have its own view or policy on pre-existing medical conditions, but primarily you can expect them to do one of three things:

 - Cover the pre-existing medical condition on standard terms